orbingol/NURBS-Python/docs/contributing.rst

 Bugs reports
 ------------

-Please use the **Bug Reporting Template** on the `issue tracker <https://github.com/orbingol/NURBS-Python/issues>`_ to report bugs.
+You are encouraged to use the **Bug Reporting Template** on the `issue tracker <https://github.com/orbingol/NURBS-Python/issues>`_ for reporting bugs.
 Please fill all required fields and be clear as much as possible.
 You may attach scripts and sample data to the ticket.

+All bug reports must be reproducable.
 Tickets with missing or unclear information may be ignored.

+Please email the author if you have any questions about bug reporting.

 Pull requests
 -------------